Key Stage 2

 Humanities

-Through the teaching of National Curriculum History and Geography topics, we aim to enable our pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world and inspire pupils’ curiosity.
-They will develop a sense of place, whilst exploring, investigating, and understanding the man-made and natural processes that impact on our planet.
-We aim to equip pupils with knowledge about diverse places, people, resources, and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+Through the teaching of National Curriculum History and Geography topics, it will enable pupils to gain a coherent knowledge and understanding of Britain’s past and that of the wider world and inspire pupils’ curiosity to know more about the past.
+They will develop a sense of place, whilst exploring, investigating and understanding the man-made and natural processes that impact our planet.
+We aim to equip pupils with knowledge about diverse places, people, resources, natural and human environments, together with a deep understanding of the

 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 We want our children to gain confidence and practical experiences of geographical knowledge, understanding and skills that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
-Our ambition is for pupils to become equipped to be able to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-We want pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
-The Humanities curriculum provides identity, improves decision-making and judgement, alongside developing a sense of chronology.Â

 French

-During the teaching of languages at the Academy, pupils will be taught to listen attentively to the spoken language and show understanding by joining in and responding to familiar words and phrases.
-They will explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words to taught examples.
+Our aim is for our pupils to be taught to listen attentively to spoken language and show understanding by joining in and responding.
+They will explore the patterns and sounds of the French language through songs and rhymes and link the spelling, sound and meaning of words.
 Pupils will engage in conversations through asking and answering questions while expressing opinions and responding to questions that others ask.

-They will seek clarification and help with pronunciation and intonation and will have the opportunity to speak in sentences, using familiar vocabulary, phrases, and basic language structures that they have developed throughout this scheme of work.
+Pupils will seek clarification and help with pronunciation and intonation and will have the opportunity to speak in sentences, using familiar vocabulary, phrases and basic language structures that they have developed throughout this scheme of work.
 Pupils will develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases.
 They will present ideas and information orally to peers in class as well as build their confidence to present to others around school.
-Pupils will read carefully and show understanding of a range of words, phrases, and simple written pieces.
-They will appreciate stories, songs, poems, and rhymes in the language while broadening their vocabulary and developing their ability to understand new words that are introduced into familiar written material, including through using a dictionary.

-Pupils will write phrases from memory and adapt these to create new sentences that help to express their ideas clearly.
-They will describe people, places, things, and actions orally and in written form that demonstrates their understanding of basic grammar appropriate to the language being studied. Â
+sentences that help to express their ideas clearly.
+They will describe people, places, things and actions orally and in written form that demonstrates their understanding of basic grammar appropriate to the language being studied.

 Creative Art

+As pupils progress, they should be able to think critically and develop a more rigorous understanding of Art, Design Technology, Music and Performing Arts.
+They will learn a broad spectrum of skills including sketching, cooking, sculpting, performing, joining materials and components of music.
 Children will be introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists and performers.
-The skills they acquire will allow them to use their creative skills to reflect on and explore topics in greater depth; using creative art as a medium to express emotion and thought to enhance their personal, social, and emotional development.
-It is paramount that artwork be purposeful; be this as a means of expression or to explore the styles of other artists that inspire the pupils’ own work.
-Pupils should be clear what the intended outcomes are and have a means to measure their own work against this.
+The skills they acquire will allow them to use their creative skills to reflect on and explore topics in greater depth; using creative art as a medium to express emotion and thought to enhance their personal, social and emotional development.

 Culture and Belief